Master of Science in Genetic Counseling

 Becca Loman

 Becca Loman, M.S., CGC, is the program director of the Augustana-Sanford Genetic Counseling Program (ASGCGP) in Sioux Falls.
-In addition to her role at Augustana, she also works at Sanford Health.
-Becca had been with Sanford Health for three years prior to joining Augustana, primarily working in pediatric genetics and pediatric sub-specialty clinics.
+In addition to her role at Augustana, she works at Sanford Health.
+Loman had been with Sanford Health for three years prior to joining Augustana, primarily working in pediatric genetics and pediatric sub-specialty clinics.
 She earned a Bachelor of Arts in biology from Augustana, Master of Science in clinical anatomy from Creighton University, followed by a Master of Science in genetic counseling from the University of North Carolina-Greensboro.
 She is a member of the National Society of Genetic Counselors.
 Her research interests focus on professional development for practicing genetic counselors.

 Taylor Berninger